kodexlab/reliure/README.md

     $ make doc

 then open: docs/_build/html/index.html

+**Warning**: You need to have `reliure` accesible in the python path to run tests (and to build doc).
+For that you can install `reliure` as a link in local virtualenv:

+    $ pip install -e .

+(Note: this is indicadet in pytest good practice https://pytest.org/latest/goodpractises.html )

 If you dev, in the same time, an other package than need your last reliure version, you can use :